Roots and Wings: Embracing Global Diversity Awareness Month

 The Importance for Educators

 As a teacher, making diversity an important aspect of your classroom helps all students feel valued and represented.
 This is an intentional act to create space for conversations to counteract the stereotypes and discrimination that is everywhere.
 This work is necessary as we prepare our students for a global world.
-The likelihood of our students attending college or working with someone of a cultural background different from their own is rapidly increasing.
+The likelihood of our students attending college or working with peer that hold different cultural, religious, ethnic, identity than their own is rapidly increasing.
 The focus is not about being “nice and kind” to those who have a different cultural background or racial identity.
 It is about expanding one’s view to understand that multiple perspectives can exist at the same time.
 One way of seeing or acknowledging the world is not “better” or “more right” than another.
 Weaving in diversity into your lessons enhances critical thinking because children are listening to and exploring different viewpoints.
 For children this provides opportunity to make comparisons to their beliefs, see the differences and when properly prepared, it can provide the environment for children to challenge assumptions.

 The Importance for Global Majority